Guide to the Pacific Northwest Waterways Association Records

 Album of images featuring Attalia Tank Farm, Port Kelley Wheat Elavators, and images of dam building and river travel.

 Photographs of dignitaries, dam dedications, river transportation, and association members attending meetings.
-Oversized are rolled.
+Oversized items are rolled.

-Rolled and foldered maps of dams areas, dam dedication plans, maps of the Pacific Northwest, Corps of Engineers' surveys, and United States Geological Survey maps.
+Rolled and foldered maps of dam areas, dam dedication plans, maps of the Pacific Northwest, Corps of Engineers' surveys, and United States Geological Survey maps.

 Promotional newsletters, flyers, programs, brochures, correspondence with printers, printing dies, and other print material.
 Also, there is a small section of what are labeled business books, to include a dictionary and a book detailing how to save estate and gift taxes.